Wheresoever you look, there is the Face of God;

 Shaykh Abdullah could speak at the age of seven months.
 He was learned in the Quran by the age of seven and would sit with Shaykh Sharifuddin and answer the question of the many people that would visit for advice.
 He soon became famous for his spiritual and religious knowledge, attracting large numbers of visitors.
 He was also well known for healing people.

-After initially stopping at Bursa for a year, the emigrants moved to Rashadiya (now Gunekoy) to join Shaykh Sharufiddin’s uncle, Shaykh Abu Muhammad al-Madani, where they built a mosque and established a Sufi community.
+In the late 1890’s, Shaykh Abdullah joined Shaykh Sharifuddin and their families when they left Daghestan to embark on the five month long hazardous, winter journey by foot to Turkey.
+After initially stopping at Bursa for a year, the emigrants moved to Rashadiya (now Gunekoy) in Turkey, to join Shaykh Sharufiddin’s uncle, Shaykh Abu Muhammad al-Madani, where they built a Mosque and established a Sufi community.

-Among the many people that visited him, was Gurdjieff, after he had recently arrived in Turkey after an arduous escape from Russia, at the time of the Communist Revolution.
-Shaykh Abdullah taught Gurdieff about the knowledge of the nine points, for which he later became well known.
-He also met John Bennett, the Englishman, who favourably recounted these meetings in his book, ‘Concerning Subud and Witness’.
+Gurdjieff, after he had recently arrived in Turkey after an arduous escape from Russia at the time of the Communist Revolution, was among the many people that visited Shaykh Abdullah.
+The Shaykh taught Gurdieff about the knowledge of the nine points, for which he later became well known.
+He also met John Bennett, the Englishman, who favourably recounted these meetings in his book, ‘Witness’.